playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-portals/index.md

 This is awesome and solved your ticket immediately...
 Or so you thought.

-When QA goes to test your app, they come back with a brand new bug you've never seen before; The UnicornChat UI draws on top of your file deletion confirm dialog.
+When QA goes to test your app, they come back with a brand-new bug you've never seen before; The UnicornChat UI draws on top of your file deletion confirmation dialog.

 ![The UnicornChat is drawn above the dialog despite being less important for the user's dialog at the time](./file_app_chat_above_delete_dialog.png)